Florida Car Accident Lawyers

 Williams Law, P.A. will investigate the facts surrounding your car accident and determine the extent of the damage.
 As experts in understanding Florida’s statutory caps, our accident lawyers can assess your losses and estimate what settlement amount should be paid for your injuries.
 We will work tirelessly to ensure you receive fair compensation under Florida law.

-Economic damages, also known as special or tangible losses, refer to the measurable financial losses that a person incurs due to a car accident.
+These are known as unique or tangible losses and refer to the measurable financial losses that a person incurs due to a car accident.
 These damages are generally objective and have a clear monetary value.

 • Medical expenses: This includes reimbursement for past and future medical bills, hospital stays, surgeries, medication, rehabilitation, and therapy.